sidsid14/uhg_test/README.md

    - Use of **Custom Validator** for passwordMatch.
    - Use of **Async Validator** for async validation if the username exists in backend.
    - Receive JWT token as a cookie parameter which is retained for further requests using **Interceptors** withCredentials parameter.
-   - On successful sign up redirecting user to Dashboard page.
+   - On successful sign up redirecting user to Inbox page.
    - Displaying error in case of network not reachable.
    - This page is hidden after the user is authenticated.
 2. Sign In Page -
    - Use of reusable input component.
    - Validation for required fields.
    - Displaying error in case of incorrect username/password or network not reachable.`
-   - On successful sign in redirecting user to Dashboard page.
+   - On successful sign in redirecting user to Inbox page.
    - Use of Reactive Forms.
    - This page is hidden after the user is authenticated.
 3. Authentication Service -
    - Global **Service** for making http requests.
    - Holds **Interfaces** for possible respones.
    - Make requests for signup, signin, signedin, signout
-4. Dashboard Page -
+4. Inbox Page -
    - Protected **lazy load module** using **canLoad** routeGuard.
    - Unauthenticated user is redirected to login page.
    - Displays placeholder component.